wmkDev/xrm-api/README.md

 Main differences from original module (xrm-api):

+* Fixed param "RelatedEntities" on Create and Update (fk assignment value).
+* New method: ExecuteSetState, used to change state of entity and trigger events on CRM (EntityMoniker).
+* Added LinkEntities for RetrieveMultiple;
+* Added Sort for RetrieveMultiple;
 * Added Criteria for RetrieveMultiple;
-* Added Sort for RetrieveMultiple;
-* Added LinkEntities for RetrieveMultiple;
-* New method: ExecuteSetState, used to change state of entity and trigger events on CRM (EntityMoniker).
+* Fixed some bugs.

 Future plans:

-* Updated code to ES2015;
+* Update code to ES2015;
-* Code was restructured to become more readable;
+* Code neeed major refactor to become more readable;
 * Update tests;
 * Update documentation;